-The Immigration Law Clinic provides an invaluable to service to Northern California's immigrant communities, offering education and free legal services to low-income immigrants facing deportation while enabling King Hall students to gain practical, real-world experience.
+The Immigration Law Clinic provides an invaluable service to Northern California's immigrant communities, offering education and free legal services to low-income immigrants facing deportation while enabling King Hall students to gain practical, real-world experience.
 Through the clinic, students provide advice and counsel on a range of immigration questions for clients who otherwise could not afford legal counsel.
-In doing so, students gain a better understanding of the daily problems, legal and otherwise, of poor and working-class immigrants.
 Students working on behalf of the Immigration Law Clinic have made oral arguments to the U.S. Court of Appeals for the Ninth Circuit - an experience many attorneys would envy.